tacofoundation/tacofoundation.github.io/docs/specification.md

 Tacollection is a global metadata consolidation mechanism (`TACOLLECTION.json`) for datasets distributed across multiple TACO ZIP files.
 When large datasets are partitioned (e.g., by region or time period), each partition contains independent `COLLECTION.json` metadata.
 Tacollection merges these into a unified global view.

 The consolidation validates that all partitions share identical `taco:pit_schema` and `taco:field_schema` structures.
-Sample counts are summed to compute total dataset size.
-Spatial extents merge into a global bounding box, while temporal extents span from earliest start to latest end across all partitions.
+Sample counts are summed to compute the total dataset size.
+Spatial extents merge into a global bounding box, while temporal extents span from the earliest start to the latest end across all partitions.

 The `taco:sources` field preserves each partition's individual extents, enabling query routing: users can identify which files contain relevant data for a specific region or time window without opening every partition.
 The field stores partition count, IDs, filenames, and individual spatial/temporal coverage: